tidev/tidev-www/posts/2023/sdk_12_2_1_ga.md

 The next stable version of the Titanium SDK is now is available: <b>12.2.1.GA</b>.
 Titanium SDK 12.2.1 is a patch release of the SDK, addressing Android and iOS issues found in 12.2.0.GA:
-* Android: camera with overlay fix
+* Android: Fix camera overlays
-* iOS: fix crash backgroundRepeat in XCode 15
+* iOS: Fix crash when setting the `backgroundRepeat` property on iOS 17+
-* iOS: fix crash when setting navTintColor
+* iOS: Fix crash when setting the `navTintColor` property on iOS 17+
-* iOS: fix crash when using a VideoPlayer in e.g. a modal window
+* iOS: Fix crash when using a `Ti.Media.VideoPlayer`, e.g. inside a modal window

 For a more detailed overview, known issues and closed tickets, see the release notes: [Titanium SDK 12.2.1.GA Release Note](https://titaniumsdk.com/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_12.x/Titanium_SDK_12.2.1.GA_Release_Note.html).